Now TV (Hong Kong)

-Now TV (also stylised as now TV) is a pay-TV service provider in Hong Kong operated by PCCW Media Limited, a wholly owned subsidiary of PCCW.
+Now TV (also stylised as now TV) is a pay-TV service provider in Hong Kong operated by Now TV Limited, a wholly owned subsidiary of PCCW.
 Launched on 26 September 2003, its TV signal is transmitted with IPTV technology through HKT's fixed broadband network.

-It provides 197 TV channels including 176 channels branded under now TV (32 channels in HD), 21 channels from TVB Network Vision (1 channel in HD), and over 30 video on demand categories.

 Now TV is the largest pay-TV operator in Hong Kong in terms of number of subscribers, number of channels, number of HD channels and quantity of VOD contents.
 The word "Now" is abbreviated from "Network Of the World".

+They provide 197 TV channels including 176 channels branded under Now TV, 32 of which are in HD.
+Additionally, there are 21 channels under the TVB Network Vision and over 30 video on demand categories.

 History and establishment

-Launched in March 1998, PCCW's services included a wide range of information and entertainment, such as news, video-on-demand (VOD), music videos, home-shopping, home-banking and educational content. iTV had some 67,000 subscribers at the end of 2000.
+In March 1998, PCCW's services included a wide range of information and entertainment, such as news, video-on-demand (VOD), music videos, home-shopping, home-banking and educational content. iTV had some 67,000 subscribers at the end of 2000.

 Due to the liberalization of the pay-TV market by the HKSAR government in early July 2000, the then existing duopolists, iTV and i-Cable, were confronted with ferocious competition.
 With fewer subscribers and hence the decline in the revenue generated from iTV, the interactive television operation was terminated in the final quarter of 2002.
 Now Broadband pay-TV service was launched in September 2003 with 23 channels under the same umbrella company PCCW; iTV is thus commonly viewed as the predecessor of Now TV.

 In December 2005, Now TV introduced a technology with connection speed up to 18 megabits per second (Mbit/s).
-At least 75% of the service area will be offered a service running up to 8Mbit/s.
+At least 75% of the service area will be offered a service running up to 8 Mbit/s.
 In addition, Video-On-Demand services were launched in January 2006.

 Now TV subscribers have access to 136 channels.